 Test scripts written in the implementation phase of the Software Testing Life Cycle cover both manual and automated testing.

-Despite these perceived benefits, there are challenges associated with automated testing.
+Despite the perceived benefits, there are challenges associated with automated testing.
 Automation is expensive and can be time-consuming to implement.
-Depending on the business complexities of the testing, there may be limited benefit to automated testing.
+Depending on the business complexities, there may be limited benefits to automated testing.

 Errors in automated testing can lead to significant problems and expensive mistakes.
-An enterprise that relies too heavily on automated testing or attempts to automate testing that is better done manually will increase the cost, schedule, and risk of a project.
+An enterprise that relies too heavily on automated testing, or attempts to automate processes that should be manually executed, will increase the cost, length, and risk of their project.